brentd09/AZ040Labs/PowerShell-Lab-01.md

     Enable-ScheduledTask
     ```
     </Strong></details>
-  - What command would let you block access to a file share by a particular user?
+  - What command would let you block a particular user's access to a shared directory?
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell